applesthepi/unnamedblocks/docs/docs_cappuccino.md

 <h1 id="about">About</h1>

-**Cappuccino** is a library that performs the compiles, debugs, and runs ub programs.
+**Cappuccino** is a library that compiles, debugs, and runs ub programs.
 During early development **Cappuccino** did not exist.
 Since we started to really crack down on performance, we needed to create a dedicated runtime environment.

 <h1 id="preprocessor">PreProcessor</h1>